School of Adult & Graduate Studies

 There are six start dates for new students every year, in January, February, May, June, August, and October.
-The deadline for our application for fall classes is on Friday, August 14, 2020.
-The start date for fall classes is Sunday, August 23, 2020.
+The Spring 2021 application deadline is December 23, 2020.
+The start date for classes is January 10, 2021.

 How long does it take to complete the Human Services degree program?

 A Bachelor’s Degree is 120 credit hours and can take one to four years to complete depending upon the amount of credits you transfer in.